slds-lmu/paper_2022_rain_classification/README.md

 # Rain Classification

-This repository contains the R code related to the paper ``Stratiform and convective rain classification using machine learning models and Micro Rain Radar''.
+This repository contains the R code related to the paper "Stratiform and convective rain classification using machine learning models and Micro Rain Radar".

 More specifically, the R folder is structured as follows: